Delta SkyMiles® Gold American Express Card review: A golden first Delta card

 Delta SkyMiles Gold vs. Delta SkyMiles® Platinum American Express Card

-The Delta SkyMiles Gold is a solid pick if you’re a less frequent traveler but you travel with Delta enough to take advantage of a handful of airline-specific perks.
+The Delta SkyMiles Gold is a solid pick if you’re a less-frequent traveler but still travel with Delta enough to take advantage of a handful of airline-specific perks.
 Still, its light feature list makes it lean closer to the no annual fee Delta SkyMiles Blue rather than the next tier up from the base Delta card.
 The Delta SkyMiles Platinum American Express Card is a better option if you often travel with Delta since it bumps the airline purchase rewards to 3X miles and offers a much richer suite of Delta-specific perks.

 Although it poses a steeper $250 annual fee, the up to $100 credit for Global Entry or TSA PreCheck application fees (both now available following Global Entry approval via an Authorized Enrollment Provider), Delta Sky Club access ($39 per-visit rate) and annual Main Cabin round-trip companion ticket (only valid for domestic flights) stacked on top of the SkyMiles Gold card’s benefits are incredibly valuable if you’re hankering for a smoother journey.